-Roles and Responsibilities
+Roles and Responsibilities for Implementing the Undergraduate Admissions Policy

 1.1 University Executive Board and University Operating Board

 University Executive Board

 The number of full-time NI and EU undergraduate students which the University can admit is currently controlled by a government imposed overall limit referred to as the MASN (Maximum Aggregate Student Number).
 Additional limitations are imposed for courses such as Medicine, Dentistry, Nursing, Midwifery and Social Work where numbers are controlled by professional or regulatory bodies.
 Within the overall total, quotas for individual Faculties and Schools are set on an annual basis by the University Management Board.
 The University Executive Board also has responsibility for approving changes to asking grades, on recommendation from Faculty Executive Boards